AbsaOSS/pramen/README.md

     # the throughut of the sourcing.
     option.fetchsize = 50000
     option.batchsize = 50000

+    # Consider the pipeline as failed if at least one table has no data at the scheduled time.
+    # Useful for auto-retrying ingestion pipelines.
+    fail.if.no.data = false

     # Specifies if tables of the data source have an information date colunn
     has.information.date.column = true